When Saying No Is Actually A Good Thing

 “Thanks so much for thinking of me.
 I like to give my undivided attention to any projects that I am a part of.
 I am going to decline at this time, but with a little bit of a notice I’d love to be considered future projects.”

-Keep in mind, saying No, does not at all mean that you are selfish, making time for yourself gives you the mental, spiritual, and physical bandwidth to show up in this world rejuvenated, calm, and ready to take action.
+Keep in mind, saying No, doesn’t mean that you are selfish.
+Making time for yourself gives you the mental, spiritual, and physical bandwidth to show up in this world rejuvenated, calm, and ready to take action.

 The world is as busy as it’s ever been.
 Being busy with no down time is not a badge of honor.
 There will be phases in life where you have to go non-stop.
 Then there will be other times where you get to choose.
 One of the best choices you can make regarding your time is “NO.” Like me on Facebook for more tips and tools to help you take action towards meaningful priorities.